-Every hour, 500 mothers in Pakistan lose a child
+Every hour, 500 mothers in Pakistan lose a child.

 Overall, 32% of Pakistani children are at higher risk of death than they were 10 years ago.
 Every hour, every day more than 500 mothers lose a small child.
 In the past, more than four million children died.
 Those who survive their childhood are confronted with adult death rates that exceed those of 30 years ago.
 Life expectancy, always shorter here than almost anywhere else, is shrinking.
 In some Pakistani villages and slums, it has been cut by 20 years and life expectancy for men is less than 56 years.

-Yaqeen strives to provide evidence-based health interventions that produce tangible improvements to the community’s wellbeing, and to remove barriers to health so that the community and those who have no access to health facilities can reach their full potential as agents of change in their community.
-This is our main aim of coming up with Help Heal programme; to tackle issues related to health in an impoverished community.
+Yaqeen strives to provide evidence-based health interventions that produce tangible improvements to the community’s wellbeing.
+We aim to remove barriers to health so that the community and those who have no access to health facilities can reach their full potential as agents of change in their community.The goal of the Help Heal program is to tackle issues related to health in an impoverished community.

-Yaqeen Help Heal Programme aims to partner with governments, organizations and individuals to establish primary health clinic, which will serve a community of about 2,000 people.
-This is to bring basic health care facility to individuals who otherwise will not have an easy and affordable access to it.
+Yaqeen Help Heal Programme aims to partner with governments, organizations and individuals to establish a primary health clinic, which will serve a community of about 2,000 people.
+This is to bring basic health care facilities to individuals who otherwise will not have easy and affordable access to it.
 Free medical examinations, lab testing, and basic medications will be given to children, women and families with no or low means of income.

-Data regarding the progress of clinics, including number of patients seen, medications dispensed, tertiary referrals and expenditures will be shared on our website on quarterly basis.
+Data regarding the progress of clinics, including number of patients seen, medications dispensed, tertiary referrals and expenditures will be shared on our website on a quarterly basis.

 To maintain accountability; details regarding budget and expenditures will be shared with permanent members on monthly basis as well as upon request.